Calc4me/eterna_maker/README.md

 - Gen 4
   - Fourth generation, overhauled Gen 3.
   - Improved customization and cleaned up generation to 50-60 nts (with well-tuned paramaters)
+- Gen 5
+  - Coming soon with better logic and customizablility!
+- Gen 6
+  - Hopfully make into a EteRNA script

 #### Note
 Was created using [CodeSandbox](https://codesandbox.io/), which is where .devcontainer and .codesandbox come from.